 After an awful lot of work trawling through reports and the internet, it became apparent that back in June 2016 the Trust had raised a Corporate Risk Register entry CRR26 that described "Regulatory non compliance in Obstetrics and Maternity" It described the cause as "Reports from both the Royal College of Obstetrics and Gynaecologists (RCOG) and the Local Supervisory Authority (LSA) identified gaps in regulatory compliance and also other areas of improvement in maternity services." it went on to describe the Inherent Risk Score as "Extreme".
 The risk was due to be mitigated by 31st October 2016.

-We spent time and energy looking at as many board reports and IPR's as we could get, we downloaded them all and pored over them.
-It emerged that the Trust had not completed the risk by October 31st.
+We spent time and energy looking at as many board reports and IPR's as we could get, we downloaded them all and poured over them.
+It emerged that the Trust had not mitigated the risk by October 31st as intended.
 In fact by February 2017 they reported that there were difficulties so they brought in another entry called CRR48.
 We were spellbound by what we were discovering.
 CRR48 had a new start date but the same wording, by April 2017 a report noted that CRR48 had subsumed CRR26 as they were basically the same thing.
 Various dates for completion came and went but at no point all the way up to April 2019 was the risk seen as mitigated and complete.

 We notified the coroner and the CQC of our new findings.

 We looked at everything we could find online using Google to look for the nuggets of information we knew would be out there somewhere.
 It seemed that the Trust had issues in maternity as far back as at least the end of 2013.
 Local CCG reports told us that the number and themes of serious incidents had prompted talks with the Trust and NHS England (NHSE).
-This led to a risk summit and then the RCOG coming into the Trust to carry out a full audit which prompted the risk entry.
+This led to a risk summit and then the RCOG were commissioned to carry out a full audit which prompted the risk entry.

-This was the introduction to the report published in February 2016, researched in November 2015.
+This was the introduction to the RCOG Audit report published in February 2016, researched in November 2015.
 It clearly shows that there were already serious concerns running up to the commissioning of the audit.

 This review has been commissioned by Dr Paul Stevens, Consultant Nephrologist and Medical Director of East Kent Hospital’s University NHS Foundation Trust, following concerns about the working culture within women’s health services including relationships and communication between midwives and obstetricians.
 Issues of concern are an inconsistent compliance with national standards amongst obstetricians, poor governance in relation to serious incidents, staffing, education and supervision of obstetric middle grades and trainees and consultant accessibility and responsiveness.
 Concerns relating to consultant presence on the delivery suite as per RCOG recommendations have also been raised.

-It gave various examples of issues that they found; Escalation, CTG misinterpretation, induction and for us, crucially, consultants were found not to be attending ward rounds and that this was being tolerated by senior management.
+It gave various examples of issues that they found; Escalation, CTG misinterpretation, induction and for us, crucially, consultants were found not to be attending ward rounds or attending over night and that this was being tolerated by senior management.
 Towards the end of the report it said that the assessors were leaving after being assured that consultant attendance on ward would be monitored.
-It talked of finding where consultants didn't attend ward rounds, this was not raised in RCA investigations, this concerned us greatly that consultants behaviour was being hidden. .
-When talking about trainees and the lack of engagement from consultants, it said “The assessors are concerned that this practice will result in consultants not committed to teaching and supervision to be on-call with a locum middle grade doctor, potentially of unknown competence, which could impact on the safety of care in the maternity unit” This was exactly what happened in Harry's case, it was an exact prediction of what Sarah, Tom and Harry had been the victim of.
+The report found that when consultants were found to be failing, it was not included in RCA investigations.
+It concerned us greatly that consultants behaviour was being hidden. .
+When talking about trainees and the lack of engagement from consultants, it said “The assessors are concerned that this practice will result in consultants not committed to teaching and supervision to be on-call with a locum middle grade doctor, potentially of unknown competence, which could impact on the safety of care in the maternity unit” This was precisely what happened in Harry's case, it was an exact prediction of what Sarah, Tom and Harry had been the victim of.

-It seems that the RCOG were really concerned about consultants not doing as they should and not following Royal College guidelines, furthermore, senior management had done nothing about it; they pull no punches in their report regarding this -
+It seems that the RCOG were really concerned about consultants not doing as they should and not following Royal College guidelines, furthermore, they had discovered that senior management had done nothing about it; they pull no punches in their report regarding this -

 (Page 39) "Failure to comply with the guidelines ‘consultant duty of care’ should prompt the Medical Director to instigate a formal investigation into conduct allegations in line with the Trust’s procedure for dealing with conduct, capability and health issues for medical and dental staff.
 To-date poor consultant behaviour regarding lack of accessibility and presence on the delivery suite has not been challenged by management.
 Plans are that consultant presence will be monitored on both sites. "

 This showed us that staff were making official complaints about consultants but senior directors were doing nothing to solve the issues.
-We felt that by November 2017 they had still failed to deal with poor performing consultants.
+We felt that by November 2017, nearly 2 years later, they had failed to deal with poor performing consultants.

 The result of the RCOG report was a Corporate Risk Register entry at the Trust to say that there was an "Extreme Risk" to pregnant women and Neonates in our care" this was in place from June 2016 and due to be mitigated by October 2016 but it wasn't - the last time it could be seen in a board report the end date had been extended to March 31st 2020.